MCEM

 The Monte Carlo Expectation-Maximization (MCEM) algorithm is a likelihood-based approach for fitting nonlinear mixed-effects models when the marginal likelihood cannot be computed in closed form.
 It alternates between two steps:

-- an MCMC E-step that draws samples from the conditional distribution of random effects given the current fixed-effect estimates, and
+- an E-step that draws samples from (or forms a weighted approximation of) the conditional distribution of random effects given the current fixed-effect estimates, and

 - an optimization-based M-step that updates the fixed effects by maximizing the Monte Carlo approximation of the expected complete-data log-likelihood.